 Check the healing incision(s) every day for redness, drainage, swelling, or pulling apart of the skin.
-Call the doctor if you notice any of the signs listed in the tint box below.
+Call the healthcare provider if you notice any of the signs listed in the tint box below.

-Follow all instructions from the doctor about watching the amount of output into the colostomy bag.
+Follow all instructions from the healthcare provider about watching the amount of output into the colostomy bag.

-Keep your child from lifting anything heavier than 5 pounds until the doctor says it’s OK.
+Keep your child from lifting anything heavier than 5 pounds until the healthcare provider says it’s OK.

 Keep your child from rough play and contact sports.
 But let your child be active, such as taking walks.
 If traveling in a car for long periods, stop often to let your child stretch.

-Ask the doctor when your child can return to school.
+Ask the healthcare provider when your child can return to school.
 Most children are able to do so within 2 to 3 weeks after surgery.

-Give your child any prescribed medications as directed.
+Give your child any prescribed medicines as directed.
 Don’t skip doses.

-Don’t give your child over-the-counter medications unless the doctor says it’s OK.
+Don’t give your child over-the-counter medicines unless the healthcare provider says it’s OK.